> User Manual

 4. Deduplication — Near-duplicate facts (similarity > 0.92) are automatically skipped to prevent bloat.

-Facts are categorized into three domains, each with a specialized extraction prompt:
+Facts are categorized into four domains, each with a specialized extraction prompt:

 Domain Description Examples